 CBT Treatment for Personality Disorders – London & Sevenoaks

-We provide a specialist form of Cognitive Behavioural Therapy known as Dialectical Behaviour Therapy (DBT) for Personality Disorders from our clinics in Sevenoaks and London Bridge.
-You can also organise CBT for Borderline Personality Disorder with one of our forty therapists operating across London, Kent, Surrey and Sussex.
+We provide a specialist form of Cognitive Behavioural Therapy known as Dialectical Behaviour Therapy (DBT) for Personality Disorders from our clinics in Sevenoaks and London.
+You can also organise DBT, ACT and mainstream CBT for Borderline Personality Disorder with one of therapists operating across UK and online via video link.
 Dialectical Behaviour Therapy is the recommended treatment of choice for BPD and the published evidence shows that it is more effective than other forms of therapy or medication.
-To talk to a CBT expert about psychological treatment for a personality disorder, call 01732 808626 or email email@example.com
+To talk to a CBT expert about psychological treatment for a personality disorder, call +44 1732 808626 or email email@example.com

 Personality Disorders are deeply rooted and enduring characteristics of personality that cause significant impairment in the individual’s personal, work and social life.
 They have a pathological or compulsive presentation and if untreated, can cause significant disruption to the individual’s self-identity and relationships with others.
 It’s rare that the personality disorder itself is the Initial reason for treatment, however they often lead to other psychological problems or excessive behaviours that trigger a psychological or medical referral.
 This can include anxiety and depressed mood. extreme mood swings, disrupive or Impulsive reactions, eccentric or odd behaviour and self-harm.